AayushKumar880/Chat-Room-App/README.md

 # Chat Room App

 This is a chat room application built using Kotlin and Jetpack Compose.
 The app uses Firebase Authentication for user sign-up and login, and Firestore for real-time database operations.
-The architecture follows the MVVM pattern and implements navigation components for seamless user experience.
+The architecture follows the MVVM pattern and implements navigation components for seamless user experience.It uses [Google Gemini API](https://ai.google.dev/gemini-api) for AI chatbot and [Agora.io API](https://www.agora.io/en/) for high quality video calling feature.

 ## Features